taun/MyVCDemo/README.md

 * How using a custom view prevents the ViewController from needing to know about the model leading to leaner ViewControllers.
 * Custom views are composable and more re-usable.
 * Custom views can easily react to model changes using standard CocoaTouch and Swift 4 patterns.
 There is no need for RxReact patterns.

+## Telekinesis

+This app also demostrates how PaintCode (Link Needed) can be used to help with easily theming an app.

+Telekinesis is not yet used for the app.
+Just a PaintCode Stylekit.